 Pigeons are very dirty because they do not really clean themselves and they will live almost anywhere, under almost any conditions.
 They can cause food poisoning and spread disease such as cryptococcosis, histoplasmosis, toxoplasmosis, salmonella.
 Their droppings can destroy buildings and statues.
 Other pests like fleas, lice, mites and ticks that also spread disease may live on these birds.

-Find information on pigeon pest control at the official NPMA website.
+Find information for kids and teachers alike on pigeon pest control at the official NPMA website.

 European Starlings were introduced in New York over a hundred years ago.
 These birds may produce two groups of offspring per year, each with four to seven babies.